magento/architecture/design-documents/graph-ql/coverage/customer-orders.md

     region: String @doc(description: "The state or province name")
     region_id: ID @doc(description: "The unique ID for a pre-defined region")
     country_code: CountryCodeEnum @doc(description: "The customer's order country")
-    street: [String]! @doc(description: "An array of strings that define the street number and name")
+    street: [String!] @doc(description: "An array of strings that define the street number and name")
     company: String @doc(description: "The customer's order company")
     telephone: String! @doc(description: "The telephone number")
     fax: String @doc(description: "The fax number")